Antot-12/Spekulus/documentation.md

     ```
   - `newsletterSubscriptions`: Stores the collected email addresses.
 - **Functionality**:
-  - **Content Management**: Admins can edit the section's title, subtitle, privacy notice, and the call-to-action button text from the `/admin/newsletter` page.
+  - **Content Management**: From the `/admin/newsletter` page, administrators can edit the section's title, subtitle, privacy notice, and the call-to-action button text for each supported language.
-  - **Data Storage**: Submitted emails are stored in the `newsletterSubscriptions` table.
-Currently, there is no automatic email sending functionality tied to this form; it is purely for data collection.
+  - **Data Collection**: When a user submits their email, the `subscribeToNewsletter` server action saves it to the `newsletterSubscriptions` table.
+  - **Email Service**: This feature is currently for data collection only.
+No automatic email marketing service (like Mailchimp) is integrated.
+The collected emails would need to be exported from the database to be used in a campaign.

 ---